ofjake/Connecty/README.md

 npm run dev
 ```

-Once the server is running, visit: http://localhost:3000
+Once the server is running, visit localhost
 Note: This application is designed for local use only.

 #### Features